serum-errors/go-serum-analyzer/analysis/README.md

 * error codes are declared, but never returned
 * error codes are returned, but not declared

-The following examples demonstrate that.
+The following two examples demonstrate that.
 The first example declares error codes, but doesn't return any of them.

 ```go
 // Errors: